Texas Divorce 101: Alimony vs. Spousal Maintenance

 The spouse seeking support:

-- Is unable to earn sufficient income to provide for his or her minimum reasonable needs because of an incapacitating physical or mental disability;
+- Is unable to earn sufficient income to provide for their minimum reasonable needs because of an incapacitating physical or mental disability;

 - Has been married to the other spouse for 10 years or longer and lacks the ability to earn sufficient income to provide for the spouse’s minimum reasonable needs; or